dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-types/spatial.md

 1. In the Visual Studio 2012 main menu, select **View** -&gt; **SQL Server Object Explorer**.
-2. If LocalDB is not in the list of servers, click the right mouse button on **SQL Server** and select **Add SQL Server** Use the default **Windows Authentication** to connect to the the LocalDB instance
+2. If LocalDB is not in the list of servers, click the right mouse button on **SQL Server** and select **Add SQL Server** Use the default **Windows Authentication** to connect to the LocalDB instance
 3. Expand the LocalDB node
 4. Unfold the **Databases** folder to see the new database and browse to the **Universities** table
 5. To view data, right-click on the table and select **View Data**